vincefn/pyvkfft/README.rst

 Requirements:

-- ``vkfft.h`` installed in the usual include directories, or in the 'src' directory
 - ``pyopencl`` and the opencl libraries/development tools for the opencl backend
 - ``pycuda`` or ``cupy`` and CUDA developments tools (`nvcc`) for the cuda backend
 - ``numpy``
 - on Windows, this requires visual studio (c++ tools) and a cuda toolkit installation, with either CUDA_PATH or CUDA_HOME environment variable.
+- *Only when installing from source*: ``vkfft.h`` installed in the usual include directories, or in the 'src' directory

 This package can be installed from source using ``pip install .``.